 Updated 2 July: This financial institution focuses on underserved populations—individuals and businesses that would not be able to get loans or credit elsewhere.
 COVID-19 and the subsequent economic downturn has hit this bank’s clients the hardest.

 Updated 29 June: This large Europe-based chemical company, which has facilities all over the world, responded quickly to COVID-19 because 15,000 staff work in China—about 10 percent of their total global workers.
 The virus triggered immediate emergency action by the company.

 Updated 17 June: A Europe-based polymer company with hundreds of facilities around the world has taken a glocal approach when responding to the coronavirus pandemic.
 Country security managers have established their own crisis management teams, so they could pull information from local plant and site managers.

 This is the final installment of the ASIS Foundation pandemic research project.
 It summarizes findings after following the pandemic response from specific organizations in different sectors around the globe for almost a year, and augments it with a survey of chief security officers and interviews of security leaders to glean lessons learned and opportunities moving forward.

 When published in September 2020, very few companies had fully reopened offices.
 By and large this reflected a combination of a newfound comfort level with the productivity and profitability of remote work and ongoing concerns about the social distancing required to inhibit the spread of COVID-19.

-Several dominant security themes have emerged from the coronavirus pandemic and the ensuing lockdown and economic freefall.
-All of the practitioners participating in this ASIS Foundation research project emphasized that staff, customer, client, and contractor safety is paramount.
+This initial report in the ASIS Foundation's pandemic research documented the security themes that emerged as COVID-19 forced lockdowns and caused economic freefall.
+All of the practitioners participating in the project emphasized that staff, customer, client, and contractor safety was paramount.